A note on the anti-glitch of magnetar SGR 1935+2154: Anti-glitch of SGR 1935+2154 in the wind braking scenario

 where $b_0$ is the star's polar magnetic field in units of $4\times 10^{14} \ \rm G$ (the value by assuming magnetic dipole braking).
 The corresponding wind luminosity is:

+Since the time duration is: $\Delta t \le 5 \ \rm days$, the particle wind energy and luminosity here are lower limits.
 The particle wind luminosity is about five times higher than the magnetar's persistent X-ray luminosity.
 Therefore, it is may be easy to achieve.
 A slightly higher particle luminosity is also consistent with the non-detection of significant X-ray variations in SGR 1935+2154 (Younes et al. 2022).

 In the discovery paper (Younes et al. 2022), the authors also discussed the possibility of wind braking for the anti-glitch.
 However, (1) they assumed mass loading of the particle wind.
 The wind from normal pulsars may come from pair production in open field line regions.
 The wind of magnetars may also come from pair production in the open or closed field line regions (Beloborodov 2009; Tong 2019).
 There is no need for mass loading of the particle wind.
-(2) They implicitly assume that anti-glitch is a short duration event, like that of the glitches in pulsars and magnetars.
+(2) They implicitly assume that anti-glitch is a short duration event, like that of the glitches.
 Therefore, the authors try to constrain the time for the anti-glitch event observationally.
-However, in the wind braking model, anti-glitch is just a period of enhanced spin-down.
-It's an enhanced spin-down process, not an instantaneous event.
+However, in the wind braking model anti-glitch is an enhanced spin-down process, not an instantaneous event.

-In the magnetospheric model for magnetar anti-glitches, a particle wind lasting for some time interval (Tong 2014) or corona-mass-ejection-like event (Lyutikov 2013) can both account for the anti-glitches.
+A particle wind lasting for some time interval (Tong 2014) or a corona-mass-ejection-like event (Lyutikov 2013) can both account for the anti-glitches.
 The anti-glitch in SGR 1935+2154 is accompanied by radio activities.
-This is consistent with the magnetospheric model for anti-glitches (also noted in the discovery paper).
+This is consistent with the magnetospheric origin for anti-glitches (also noted in the discovery paper).
 Furthermore, no magnetar burst is seen around the anti-glitch epoch (Younes et al. 2022).
 The absence of burst may be understood more naturally in the wind braking model.